Introduction

 Tips for Hiring

-- Get Multiple Quotes: Contact several pest control companies to compare pricing and services.
+- Get Multiple Quotes: Contact several local pest control companies to compare their pricing and proposed treatment plans.
+This can help you find a fair price for the scope of work needed.